Skip Navigation

 Credit: 1

-Counts as a Mathematics Course for the Core 40 and Academic Honors Diploma.
-Required: Calculator.
+Counts as a Mathematics Course for the IDOE diploma

-Statistics & Probability is a one-semester course designed for students who will undertake higher- level mathematics in college which may not necessarily include calculus.
+Course Description: Statistics & Probability is a one-semester course designed for students who will undertake higher-level mathematics in college which may not necessarily include calculus.
 This course develops appreciation for, and skill in, applying statistical techniques in the decision-making process.
 Topics included are: methods of data collection, organization of data, and graphical techniques for exhibiting data together with measures of central tendency and variation.
 Basic laws of probability, sampling theory, hypothesis testing, and making inferences from samples are also included.
-Practical examples based on real experimental data are used throughout the course.
+Practical examples based on real, contemporary experimental data are used throughout the course.

 Daily prayer and devotion are a part of the classroom culture.